 WHAT WE DO

-Recent advances in computing and data availability have allowed researchers to draw conclusions linking climatic events to social outcomes.
-FIRE Sustainability Analytics uses quantitative methods to understand the socioeconomic consequences of climate change and the unintended consequences of change-mitigating policies.
+Recent advances in computing and data availability have allowed researchers to draw conclusions linking environmental factors to social outcomes.
+FIRE Sustainability Analytics uses quantitative methods to understand the socioeconomic consequences of climate change and environmental regulations.

 WHY IT MATTERS